Covered Market, Metz: History

 Originally built as the bishop's palace, the French Revolution broke out before the Bishop of Metz could move in and the citizens decided to turn it into a food market.

 In 1762, the Bishop of Metz commanded the edification of his palace to Royal architect Jacques-François Blondel.
 The project was included in a larger urban renovation in a context of Enlightenment.
 The works began in 1785, but the French Revolution in 1789 stops the edification of the palace.
 The partial building remained vacant until 1821, when it was bought by the municipality of Metz.
 Messin architect Pierre-Sylvestre Jaunez reconfigured the edifice in order to install a municipal covered market into its walls, a function that it has kept until today.

 Architecture and urbanization

 The Metz Covered Market is a neo-Classical, U-shaped building extending over 5,000 m2.
 It is located in the historical centre of Metz being adjacent to the Metz Cathedral forecourt.
 The backyard, the Chamber's Square (Place de la Chambre), is surrounded by numerous local food restaurants.
 Since the 1970s, The basement of the edifice is used as an underground parking lot of 387 parking spaces.

 The market

 The Metz Covered Market encompasses over 40 shops.
-It is home to numerous traders, mostly food retailers, including greengrocers, butchers, cheesemakers, and drug dealers.
+It is home to numerous traders, mostly food retailers, including greengrocers, butchers, cheesemakers, and wine dealers.
 There are also traditional market shops selling fresh, local food, such as quiche, potée, and Lorrain pâté.
-Every Saturday morning, the Covered Market is surrounded by a street market hold on the Metz Cathedral forecourt.
+Every Saturday morning, the Covered Market is surrounded by a street market held on the Metz Cathedral forecourt.